Robert-Kurczak/CA-Liquid/README.md

 P - Resets parameters to their original values
 <br />
 <br />
-↑ - Przełącza aktualnie wybrany parametr o jedną pozycję wyżej
+↑ - Switches the currently selected parameter one position higher

 ↓ - Switches the currently selected parameter one position lower